Tilt Table Testing In Calgary

 -

-A Tilt Table Test is a diagnostic procedure used to evaluate how your body regulates blood pressure and heart rate when moving from lying down to an upright position.
-It is commonly used to investigate symptoms like dizziness, fainting, or lightheadedness.
+A Tilt Table Test is an assessment used to observe how your heart rate, blood pressure, and symptoms respond when your body moves from lying down to an upright position.
+It may be used when someone is experiencing symptoms such as dizziness, fainting, near-fainting, lightheadedness, or rapid heart rate when standing.

 -